The Spiral Curriculum: Bruner's Approach to Revisiting and Building Knowledge

 As children progress, teachers can gradually introduce topics with increasing complexity levels.
 For example, teachers can introduce simple mathematical calculations such as addition and subtraction before progressing to more complex topics such as multiplication and division.
 This process ensures that children are building on prior knowledge, and the learning is scaffolded appropriately.

 Furthermore, teachers can ensure better child performance by regularly revisiting previously learned concepts which enable children to consolidate their knowledge and to learn how to apply new concepts in real-world scenarios.
-Teachers can also provide opportunities for children to learn in a group setting, fostering collaboration and peer-to-peer learning.
+Teachers can also provide opportunities for children to learn in a group setting, developing collaboration and peer-to-peer learning.

 Finally, the importance of residual knowledge cannot be overstated.
 Teachers can develop this by intentionally ensuring that the concepts learned by the students are coherent and interconnected, enabling them to apply the knowledge in all settings.
 Overall, early years' learning environments for children can fully embrace the spiral curriculum model to promote optimal child development and the development of conceptual learning.